rr-wfm/MSBuild.Sdk.SqlProj/README.md

 ```

 ## Workaround for parser errors (SQL46010)
 This project relies on the publicly available T-SQL parser which may not support all T-SQL syntax constructions.
-Therefore you might encounter a SQL46010 error if you have a script file that contains unsupported syntax.
+Therefore, you might encounter a SQL46010 error if you have a script file that contains unsupported syntax.
 If that happens, there's a couple of workarounds you can try:

 1. Exclude the file from the build entirely by changing its build action to None.
 1. Move the offending script to the pre- and/or post-deployment scripts.